|Mon 14 Feb – Thu 17 Feb 2022||4 days||Online modules and face to face (Box Hill)||Open now|

 Entry requirements / Eligibility

-- For the May course, access to an electronic device such as a computer or tablet and access to the internet.
+- For the eLearning course, access to an electronic device such as a computer or tablet and access to the internet.

-- Registered nurses (Division 1) registered midwives (Division 1) and enrolled nurses (Division 2) are eligible to complete the course.
+- Registered nurses (Division 1) registered midwives (Division 1) enrolled nurses (Division 2) and registered aboriginal health practitioners are eligible to complete the course.

 - Evidence of current national registration through Australian Health Practitioner Regulation Agency (AHPRA) will be required as part of registration.